val-town/val-town-blog/src/content/blog/post-mortem-blob-storage-outage.md

 Val Town is taking the following steps to ensure issues like this do not happen in the future:

-1. As Cloudflare recommends, we'll create a system account and associate our Cloudflare tokens with that account.
+1. As Cloudflare recommends, create a system account and associate our Cloudflare API credentials with that account.
-2. Audit our API keys used with other services and ensure they don't face similar issues.
+2. Audit our API credentials used with other services and ensure they don't face similar issues.
-3. We'll set up continually-running integration tests for core Val Town features to make sure we're alerted about downtime like this promptly and directly.
+3. Set up continually-running integration tests for core Val Town features to make sure we're alerted about downtime like this promptly and directly.
-4. We are emailing all affected users to work with them to recover any lost data, or draw their attention to any error logs that might have resulted from the outage.
+4. Email all affected users to work with them to recover any lost data, or draw their attention to any error logs that might have resulted from the outage.